 Protein is a pretty versatile source of energy when needed.
 Some diets like paleo include eating lots of protein in place of carbs and fats.
 It’s a perfectly viable diet, but this specific one isn’t recommended for children.

 Fats and protein provide children with a more stable source of energy, as well.
 These nutrients need to be burned and transformed into energy, which takes time.
 Simple carbohydrates are instantly usable by the body, which isn’t always a good thing.
 Carb-rich food can cause blood sugar spikes and crashes now and then.
 These kinds of fluctuations should be avoided.
 They can be pretty stressful for the child and leave them exhausted from time to time.
-Adding some more protein could offset this and create more balanced sources of energy.
+Adding some more protein based food could offset this and create more balanced sources of energy.

 Helps them avoid snacking too much